Paladium-Developpement/litegraph.js/README.md

 - [] Right Click on nodes > Mode (to remove ?)
 - [] Right Click on nodes > Pin (to remove ?)
 - [] Right Click on nodes > Resize
-- Uncaught ReferenceError: overlapBounding is not defined (move group)
-- Math.clamp is not a function
 - List of property nothing